JaydevSR/jaydevsr.github.io/index.md

   For my formal education, I completed my master's degree in Physics at the University of Cambridge in 2024 after having completed my bachelor's degree in Electrical Engineering and Computer Science from IISER Bhopal in 2023.

   Outside of academic life, I find solace in music, learning languages while dabbling with linguistic nuances, and, often, just procrastinating at practising flute or reading books.
-I have also recently developed a strong liking to travelling and experience new places and cultures.
+I have also recently developed a strong affinity to travelling and experiencing new places and cultures.
 It's quite possible that I'll be roaming the world in the future, stay tuned for that \*winks uncharacteristically\*.

-  If you're here, there is a significant probability that you want to contact me.
+  If you're here, there is non-zero probability that you want to contact me.
 If so, I can be contacted through email at `jaydevsingh.rao[α]kuleuven[∘]be` for work or `jaydevsrao[α]gmail[∘]com` for non-work.
+Alternatively, you can directly schedule a meeting with me using the link below.

+  **Schedule a meeting with me**: [reserve a 30 min slot here](https://calendar.notion.so/meet/jaydev/slots)
 \end{biography}

 \shortcv{